 How to Sell your House due to Ill Health

-Most of us take our general well being for granted, that is until you are faced with the need to sell your house due to ill health.
+Most of us take our general well being for granted, that is until you are suddenly faced with ill health and the need to sell your house quickly.
 While few of us bargain on this happening to us, suffering from poor health can create unexpected problems.

-Aside from the worry about managing your condition, other concerns include paying everyday bills.
+Aside from the worry about managing your condition, other concerns include paying everyday household bills.

 But even if your – or your family’s – situation looks bleak, try not to worry, there is always a solution.
 In this guide we offer suggestions on how to sell your house due to ill health.